epqm/epqm.github.io/_pages/about.md

 # Openings

-Presently there are no open positions.
+There are no open positions in the group at the moment.

 **EPQM,<br>
 Department of Physical Sciences,<br>